Skip to main content

 Watch for:

-• Skipping responsibilities or social events just to escape into games.
+• Skipping responsibilities just to play

 Person gaming alone in a dark room surrounded by clutter, ignoring phone notifications, sign of gaming dependency.